Cerebras/gigaGPT/README.md

 ## Quick start

 ### Environment setup
-To create your python environment, simply run `pip install -r requirements.txt`.
+To create your python environment, simply run `pip install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cpu` for CPU/CSX runs or `pip install -r requirements.txt` for GPU runs.
 We suggest you do this from a virtual environment.
-The `requirements.txt` file contains seven simple dependencies, of which `cerebras_pytorch` is the only one which isn’t already widely used in the open-source community.
+The `requirements.txt` file contains seven simple dependencies, of which `cerebras.pytorch` is the only one which isn’t already widely used in the open-source community.

 ### Download the datasets
 The first step is to generate the training data.
 The data preprocessing code is taken directly from nanoGPT